 Instead of designing cheap housing, ELEMENTAL builds “half houses” at the same cost and enables customers to build the other halves themselves.
 The combination of good design and the engagement of the owners creates more sustainable housing areas.

 In the series The Architect’s Studio the Louisiana Museum of Modern Art presents an exhibition on the ELEMENTAL studio, curated by Mette Marie Kallehauge and Kjeld Kjeldsen.
-The richly illustrated publication will portray ELEMENTAL’s working methods and work philosophy, as well as showing examples of their most important projects.
+The richly illustrated publication portrays ELEMENTAL’s working methods and work philosophy, as well as showing examples of their most important projects.

 Author(s): Michael Juul Holm

 Edited by Mette Marie Kallehauge, Lærke Rydal Jørgensen, Lousiana Museum of Modern Art

 Design: Søren Damstedt & Camilla Jørgensen, Trefold